kmaaallen/unicorn-attractor-milestone/README.md

 The online generator tool is available at: [https://www.favicongenerator.com/](https://www.favicongenerator.com/)

+I used this online tool to generate a Django secret key: [https://miniwebtool.com/django-secret-key-generator/](https://miniwebtool.com/django-secret-key-generator/)

 ### Database
 Postgresql was used as the database for this project, activated through Heroku :[https://www.postgresql.org/](https://www.postgresql.org/)
+During unit testing the sqlite database was used.

 ## Testing